manuelbieh/react-book/ecosystem/internationalization.md

 The `<1>Terms and Conditions</1>` will be replaced by the `<Link>` element as it corresponds to the index value of 1 in the array of children.

 In complex structures where we might even deal with a number of links, this procedure can become a little bit cumbersome.
-Luckily, `react-i18next` offers the opportunity to automatically generate placeholders.
+Luckily, `react-i18next` offers the ability to automatically generate placeholders.
 These can be set as an option when **i18next** is initialized.

 The first option to change is `saveMissing` which should now be set to `true`.
 Additionally, a `missingKeyHandler` function should be set.
-In the example to follow, a simple `console.log()` is used to log missing translations to the browser console:
+In the following example, a simple `console.log()` is used to log missing translations to the browser console:

 ```javascript
 i18next.use(initReactI18next).init({